Nicolfo/thesis-management/Retrospective.md

 - Number of stories committed vs. done: 8 committed, 8 done
 - Total points committed vs. done: 23 points committed, 23 points done
-- Nr of hours planned vs. spent (as a team):
+- Nr of hours planned vs. spent (as a team): 122h 30m planned, 129h 30m spent

 **Remember** a story is done ONLY if it fits the Definition of Done:

 Our Definition Of Done:
-- Unit Tests passing
+- Most Unit Tests passing
 - Code review completed
 - Code present on VCS
 - End-to-End tests performed